Before applying, please read carefully the Guide for Candidates attached to this recruitment notice.

 4. List of suitable candidates

-The list of suitable candidates will contain, in order of merit, the names of the 12 candidates who have obtained the highest overall scores in the procedure (assessment of qualifications and tests) and have passed each of the tests.
+The list of suitable candidates will contain, in order of merit, the names of the three candidates who have obtained the highest overall scores in the procedure (assessment of qualifications and tests) and have achieved the pass mark in each of the tests.

-Candidates will be informed individually in writing of their results.
+You will be informed individually in writing of your results.

 The list of suitable candidates will be published on Parliament’s intranet.